omarreis/vsop2013/planetfun/README.md

 # Planet positions

-Planet positions are calculated using VSOP2013 planet database ( see https://github.com/omarreis/vsop2013 ).
-This library calculates planet's heliocentric coordinates for epochs 1500 to 3000  ( VSOP2013 by Francou and Simon )
+Planet positions are calculated using VSOP2013 theory ( see https://github.com/omarreis/vsop2013 ).
+This library calculates planet's heliocentric ecliptic coordinates for a range of 9000 years ( VSOP2013 by Francou and Simon )

 VSOP2013 original FTP repository: